BlackWaveLabs/Bits/README.md

 1. Publish project outline
 2. Ready existing codebase for an open source alpha release
-3. Open discussion about which open source libraries on projects we currently utilize to acheive our goals and if anyone from the community can offer better options.
+3. Open discussion about which open source libraries being used, look for alternatives if better options exist.

 License
 --------